-2,315,789 Units consisting of 2,315,789 Shares of Common Stock and Warrants to purchase up to 2,315,789 Shares of Common Stock
+3,060,000 Units consisting of 3,060,000 Shares of Common Stock and Warrants to purchase up to 3,060,000 Shares of Common Stock

 SeqLL Inc. is offering units, or Units, each consisting of one share of our common stock and one warrant to purchase one share of our common stock, or each, a Warrant, in an initial public offering.
 No public market currently exists for our common stock or the Warrants comprising the Units.
-The estimated initial public offering price per Unit is between \$4.25 and \$5.25 per share, and the number of Units offered hereby is based upon an assumed offering price of \$4.75 per Unit, the midpoint of such estimated price range.
 The Units have no stand-alone rights and will not be certificated or issued as stand-alone securities.
 The common stock and Warrants are immediately separable and will be issued separately in this offering.
-Each Warrant offered hereby is immediately exercisable on the date of issuance at an exercise price of \$ per share of common stock (which shall not be less than 100% of the public offering price per Unit), and will expire five years from the date of issuance.
+Each Warrant offered hereby is immediately exercisable on the date of issuance at an exercise price of \$4.25 per share of common stock and will expire five years from the date of issuance.